matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 # End-to-end Encryption

 Matrix uses two different cryptographic ratchets for end-to-end encryption:
 Megolm and Olm.

 Megolm is a symmetric ratchet for encryption, along with a signing key for proving authenticity, and is used to encrypt messages within a Matrix room.
 Once a device has a Megolm session, it can advance the ratchet to decrypt messages.
+Each device uses their own Megolm session for each room that they send a message to, and rotates that session periodically.

-Olm is a [double ratchet](https://en.wikipedia.org/wiki/Double_Ratchet_Algorithm) that is established between two devices and is used to send a Megolm session from one device to another.
+Olm is a [double
+ratchet](https://en.wikipedia.org/wiki/Double_Ratchet_Algorithm) that is
+established between two devices and is used to send a Megolm session from one device to another.
+Both devices use the same Olm session to send their Megolm sessions to the other device.

 To encrypt a message in Matrix, a client

+- ensures that it has established an Olm session to all the other devices that are currently in the room;
 - creates a Megolm session (if it does not already have a session that can still be used);
-- ensures that it has established an Olm session to all the other devices that are currently in the room;
 - sends the Megolm session to each other device in the room, using the Olm sessions established above;
 - encrypts the message using the Megolm session; and